liuzhousi/FPGC4/Documentation/docs/c.md

 - ILgen: generates Intermediate Language code from the AST
 - ASMgen: generates x86_64 code from the IL

-To make the compiler output B322 assembly, I only needed to adjust the last stage.
+To make the compiler output B322 assembly, I (mostly) only needed to adjust the last stage.
 Luckily, the x86_64 assembly and B322 assembly have much in common in terms of registers and instructions (relatively), so no major modifications to the other stages, which were made with x86_64 in mind, were needed.
 Some assembly wrapping code is used to set up things like the stack, interrupt handlers and return code.

+## Biggest differences between x86_64 and B322 assembly
+There are a few big differences between these languages:

+### Register sizes
+B322 has 16 (15 if you ignore r0 which is always 0) 32 bit registers. x86_64 has multiple variants of its registers for 8, 16, 32 and 64 bit values.
+I 'fixed' this by forcing the C compiler to only use the 32 bit versions of the registers.

+### Byte addressable memory
+B322 uses word addressable memory, meaning that each address is 32 bits. x86_64 uses byte addressable memory, so I had to modify the compiler to use 1 address per integer (32 bits) instead of 4.

+### Memory access in each instruction
+B322 has READ, WRITE and COPY instruction to access memory.
+All other instructions can only be applied to registers (and in some cases literals). x86_64 can use literals, registers and memory (with offsets and multiplications!!!) for almost all instructions.
+This is by far the biggest problem I currently have and requires writing cases for almost all possibilities.
+I started doing this kind of ad hoc and need to spend more time on this to improve stability.

 ## Stack
 C uses a stack.
 Since the hardware stack of the FPGC4 is too small, has no external pointers and is not addressable, a software stack is used instead.
 The stack starts at the end of SDRAM at 0x700000 and grows towards 0.
 The interrupt handlers have a separate (and smaller) stack, starting at 0x7B0000.
 R14 and R15 are used as base pointer and stack pointer respectively.